luleg/DiscriminantMotifs/README.md

-# Discreminate Networks Using a Few Graphlets
+# Discriminate Networks Using a Few Graphlets
 Reproducibility of the results from ''A Simple Embedding for Classifying Networks with a few Graphlets''

 ## Generation of Tables and Figures